 When you use an acid cleaner, be careful not to let your pets into the space.
 The fumes from the cleaner might harm your dog, cat, or any other pet you have.
 Likewise, do not let your children access the garage until you air it out and it does not reek of the cleaning solution.

 Pro Tip: Keep the cat far from concrete for as long as you are in the house.
-Concrete soaks in cat urine so deep that anyone will struggle to clean it using enzymatic cleaners or other products.
+Concrete soaks in cat pee so deep that anyone will struggle to clean it using enzymatic cleaners or other products.

 Eliminate Cat Hair

-In most instances, when a house has a pet smell, the main issue is cat urine and poop/litter.
-Unfortunately, you cannot live comfortably when a house smells like cat urine.
-Additionally, the smell is embarrassing, especially when you get visitors.
+In most instances, when a dwelling has a pet smell, the main issue is cat urine and poop/litter.
+However, cat hair on carpet or furniture can explain the cat aura in your new home.

-What Removes Cat Hair Odor
+What Removes Cat Hair Scent

 1. Vacuuming

-Vacuuming your new house is one of the best ways of eliminating cat hair (and a dander smell).
+Vacuuming your new home is one of the best ways of eliminating cat hair (and a dander smell).
 Cats will shed hair and drop dander to some extent.
 Some cats shed more than others.
 You need to vacuum out the hair and dander.

 Vacuum clean all the floor, furniture, stairways, windows, sills, and coverings.